jtrobec/mids-w241-fa2020-fp/README.md

 The `data` folder contains all the images we took for the experiments, along with csv files containing the covariates we recorded.
 We used pieces of 8 1/2x11 paper divided into quarters to keep our subjects organized, each square labeled with the subject ID.
 The more consistent one can make the picture taking process, the easier we believe subsequent analysis will be.

 For the avocado experiment, the [process_avocados.py](https://github.com/jtrobec/mids-w241-fa2020-fp/blob/main/src/python/process_avocados.py) file can be modified to process new avocado images.
 The subject names and paths in lines 12-18 must be updated to point to the new images, but once that is done simply executing the script using `python process_avocados.py` will generate the table of blackness percentages at varying hues.
 The [Data_cleaning_avocado.Rmd](https://github.com/jtrobec/mids-w241-fa2020-fp/blob/main/src/R/Data_cleaning_Avocado.Rmd) file can use the resulting CSV and run our analysis to calculate hue_turn and significance using the KS test.

+For bananas, the [code_banana_calculation.ipynb](https://github.com/jtrobec/mids-w241-fa2020-fp/blob/main/src/notebooks/code_banana_calculation.ipynb) file can be used to process the banana images into their day turn values, and the [Data_cleaning_banana.Rmd](https://github.com/jtrobec/mids-w241-fa2020-fp/blob/main/src/R/Data_cleaning_banana.Rmd) file can use the resulting CSV and run our analysis.

 ## Links and References
 <a name='links_and_references' />